RUM Monitoring

 - Metric card – current P75 with status color and distribution bar

-- Trend chart – line + bar combo with selectable percentile
+- Trend chart – line + bar combo showing the P75 trend

-- Geographic heatmap – same metric broken down by country
+- Geographic performance map – same metric broken down by country

 - Pages table – pages ranked by the metric, worst first

-- Metric-specific breakdown – for example, LCP shows which resource type (image / font / script / text) was the LCP element; INP shows input-delay / processing / presentation subparts; CLS adds an Above-the-Fold / Below-the-Fold toggle
+- Metric-specific breakdown – for example, LCP adds a table of the slowest LCP resource URLs; INP shows input-delay / processing / presentation subparts plus a script-domains table; CLS adds an Above-the-Fold / Below-the-Fold toggle

 Engagement, Errors, and Page Views